|Capital City||Santo Domingo|

 Take the kids on an unforgettable boat ride through mangrove swamps and prehistoric caves in the island’s remote southeast, where they can pretend to be some of the Dominican Republic's famous pirates.

-Heavily influenced by Spanish cuisine, the Dominican Republic has lots of garlicky tomato sauces, served over fresh fish and meat (mainly chicken or goat), rice and beans.
-Jerk cooking – marinated meat cooked in a pit, smoker or barbeque - is also widespread.
+Heavily influenced by Spanish cuisine, local cuisine has lots of garlicky tomato sauces, served over fresh fish and meat (mainly chicken or goat), rice and beans.
+Jerk cooking – marinated meat cooked in a pit, smoker or BBQ - is also common.

 Fruits here are fabulous: think bananas, grapefruit, soursop, carambola, guava and coconuts.
 Some are used to flavour foods – family holidays here aren't complete without sampling banana bread, guava jelly and coconut meat.